Hemodynamic Assessment, ECG, and Shock Patterns

 Escalation Wording

 Use concise trend language: baseline, current vital signs, rhythm, airway status, bleeding estimate, urine output, mental status, and interventions already done.
-The CPAN-safe answer is not just "notify provider"; it is notify with the focused assessment that explains why the patient is deteriorating and what support is already underway.
+The CPAN-safe answer is rarely just "notify provider"; it is notify with the focused assessment that explains why the patient is deteriorating and what support is already underway.

 A PACU patient after abdominal surgery has BP trending from 128/74 to 88/52, HR 126, cool clammy skin, and increasing sanguineous drain output.
 What pattern should the nurse prioritize?